Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Technical Details

-Theorem \ref{lemma2} and Corollary \ref{lemma1} states that minimizing the (Lipschitz) complexity of the feature mapping will also result in the best match between $P$ and $Q$ (under permutation).
+In this section, we illustrate with rigor how the hypothesized implicit bias can give rise to structure-preserving property of SSCL.
+Corollary \ref{lemma1} states that minimizing the (Lipschitz) complexity of the feature mapping will also result in the best match between $P$ and $Q$ (under permutation).
 To provide more theoretical insight, we present the following lemma in the simpler vector-matching case.

 \begin{lemma} Let $0<x_1<\cdots< x_m$ and $0<y_1<\cdots<y_m$ be two real-valued sequences, normalized such that $\sum_{i=1}^m x_i^2 = \sum_{i=1}^m y_i^2=1$.
 Consider a permutation $\pi$ of $\{1,\cdots, m\}$ and denote all such permutations as $T$.
 Then